 The Common Data Set is a collaboration between university representatives and publishers of college guidebooks (U.S. News & World Report, College Board, and Peterson's).
-Universities across the country complete the CDS questions each year, using standard definitions that aid comparisons between schools, and submit them for inclusion in college guidebooks.
+Colleges and universities across the country complete the CDS questions each year, using standard definitions that aid comparisons between institutions, and submit them for inclusion in college guidebooks.
 The CDS is organized into the following sections:

 If you have questions about how to use or interpret the Common Data Set, visit http://www.commondataset.org or contact the Office of Institutional Research.